Justin-Watkins/Justin-Watkins.github.io/10-OperationsAndAnalytics.md

 ### Simulating a component of our process

 Like many of the topics we have discussed, simulation is a large and complicated topic.
 It is also incredibly useful for the problem that we are facing.
-We have already seen multiple ways to simulate data.
+We have already looked at a coupld of ways to simulate data.
 We have used `rexp` and `rnorm` multiple times to create simulated data sets.
 This is what we are seeing in figure \@ref(fig:waittimesdista).
 We are creating random numbers based on parameters for exponential or normal distributions.
 What do we do if we simply have a data set and we want to simulate it under different conditions?
-How do we know what distribution to fit that will approximate the data?
+How do we know what distribution to fit to approximate the data?

-There are lots of software packages that will build simulations for you, but it is useful to understand how they might function at a base level.
+There are many software packages that will build simulations for you, but it is useful to understand how they might function at a base level.
 We'll build a couple of basic transaction simulations and then evaluate how well specific changes to our process might impact the overall system.
-This will give you an appreciation for how a software package might approach a problem.
-When possible, I have always found it useful to understand problems at their most basic level.
-It makes you a better decision maker.
+This will give you an appreciation for how a software package might help you solve a problem.
+Having the underlying knowledge makes you a better decision maker.

 Simulation is a daunting subject.
-Non-linear least squares fits can be frustrating and there are specialized programs that make it a lot easier.
+Non-linear least squares fits can be frustrating.
 Like we saw in our chapter {#chapter6}, it is easy to get into some more complex math.

 ```r